Properties of pedestrians walking in line without density constraint: Introduction

-Social parameters \cite{hu2021social} as well as cultural parameters \cite{chattaraj_s_c2009a,gulhare2018comparison} were shown to have a measurable but small effect on 1D fundamental diagrams.
-Generally, experiments are specific to one country and its population \cite{zhang2022review}.
+Social parameters~\cite{hu2021social} as well as cultural parameters \cite{chattaraj_s_c2009a,gulhare2018comparison} were shown to have a measurable but small effect on \redw{(quasi-)}1D fundamental diagrams.
+Generally, experiments are specific to one country and its population~\cite{zhang_h2024}.
 Locomotion plays a much more dominant role.
 1D flows are particularly well suited to study the relationships between step length and frequency at different distances, speeds or in different groups of people \cite{jelic2012b,zeng2018experimental,cao2018stepping,ma2018pedestrian,ren2021flows}.
 It has been shown that the stepping laws observed in line flows are significantly different from those for isolated individuals, and that collective dynamics can induce step coordination phenomena \cite{jelic2012b,seyfried2005}.

 A common feature of most of these previous works has been to constrain the density of pedestrians, or to control their headway, in order to observe its effect on other characteristics of the flow, whether global or local: global flow, individual speed, stepping activity, and so on.
-For example, in \cite{jelic2012a} it was possible to have controlled densities ranging from 0.31 to 1.86 ped/m.
+For example, in \cite{jelic2012a} it was possible to have controlled densities ranging from 0.31 to 1.86 ped/m \redw{ by prescribing the circular trajectory on which a fixed number of pedestrians had to walk}.

 In this paper we report on 1D flow experiments designed in such a way that the density is not prescribed a priori.
 Instead, the density results from the spontaneous behaviour of the participants.
 The situations we considered to achieve this lack of density constraint were as follows.
 In a first set of experiments, participants had to walk in a straight line and follow each other.
 Thus, their speed is constrained by their leader, but they are free to choose their distance from their predecessor, as it would be in a queuing system~\cite{yanagisawa2013walking}.
 In a second experiment, we asked participants to form a circle with no indication of its radius.
 In both experiments, one might wonder what density is spontaneously chosen from the participant dynamics, and whether or not the resulting stationary flow follows the same fundamental diagram as in the case of density-constrained flows.